kuma35/thinking-forth-translate/chapter3.rst

 .. hint::

    Within each component, implement only the commands needed for the current iteration.
-(But don't preclude future additions.)
+(But don\'t preclude future additions.)

 What goes on inside a component is pretty much its own business.
 It’s not necessarily bad style for definitions within the component to share